Topological equivariant coarse K-homology: Properties of the functors CGctrsm and CGctrlf

-Recall \cite[Def.\ 9.3]{cank} of the notion of a flasque object of $\Ccat$. \begin{lem} If $\bC$ is countably additive, then the functors $ \bCgtsm $ and $ \bCgtsmc$ send flasque $G$-bornological coarse spaces (Definition \ref{qriugoqergreqwfqewfqef}) to flasque $C^{*}$-categories. \end{lem} \begin{proof} We first discuss the case of $\bCgtsm$.
-Assume that $X$ is flasque and {that} flasqueness is implemented by $f\colon X\to X$.
-Note that $\bCgtsm (X)$ is additive by Lemma \ref{refhfiueadscvadsc}.
+Recall Definition \ref{erjigoqgfedewdq} of the notion of a flasque $C^{*}$-category, and Definition \ref{qriugoqergreqwfqewfqef} of a flasque $G$-bornological coarse spaces.

+\begin{lem} If $\bC$ admits countable AV-sums, then the functors $ \bCgtsm $ and $ \bCgtsmc$ send flasque $G$-bornological coarse spaces to flasque $C^{*}$-categories. \end{lem} \begin{proof} We first consider the case of $\bCgtsm$.
+Note that finite AV-sums in a $C^{*}$-category are the same thing as sums in its multiplier category.
+Therefore our assumption on $\bC$ implies that $\bM\bC$ is additive.
+It follows from Lemma \ref{refhfiueadscvadsc} that $\bCgtsm (X)$ is additive.